|Cash Back Rating:||3.9 / 5|

 Discover Customer Service Ratings

-Other Notable Features: No foreign transaction fee, account on and off switch, no penalty APR, no late fee for the first late payment, no overlimit fee, free FICO® credit score, free social security number alerts
+Other Notable Features: No foreign transaction fee, account on and off switch, no penalty APR, no late fee for the first late payment (up to $40 after that), no overlimit fee, free FICO® credit score, free social security number alerts

 If you dine out frequently or spend a lot of time driving, the Discover it chrome credit card could be a lucrative addition to your wallet — especially in the card’s first year.
 The chrome card offers a strong cash back bonus on restaurant and gas station purchases, making it an ideal card for social nights out and weekend road trips.
 It also offers an outstanding sign-up bonus that promises to match your earnings at the end of the card’s first year.
 Depending on how much you spend, that bonus could net you substantially more cash back overall than what’s offered by competitors.